LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Experiments

-Implementation Details and Evaluation Metrics.
-Our experiments are conducted on an NVIDIA RTX 3090 GPU.
-All images are resized to 1,248$\times$384 pixels before being fed into the network.
-We utilize the stochastic gradient descent (SGD) \cite{robbins1951stochastic} optimizer for model training, with momentum and weight decay parameters set to $0.9$ and $5\times10^{-4}$, respectively.
-The initial learning rate is set to $1\times 10^{-2}$, and training is conducted for 500 epochs with early stopping used to prevent over-fitting.
-Standard data augmentation techniques are applied to enhance the model's robustness.
-We employ four metrics to quantify the performance of the KD algorithms: the mean and frequency-weighted F1-score (abbreviated as mFsc and fwFsc, respectively) and the mean and frequency-weighted intersection over union (abbreviated as mIoU and fwIoU, respectively).
+Our experiments are conducted on an NVIDIA RTX 3090 GPU. \clr{All images in the vKITTI2 dataset and the KITTI Semantics dataset are resized to $1,248\times384$ pixels before being fed into the network, and images in the nuImage dataset are resized to $512\times288$ pixels.} We utilize the stochastic gradient descent (SGD) \cite{robbins1951stochastic} optimizer for network training, with momentum and weight decay parameters set to 0.9 and $5\times10^{-4}$, respectively.
+The initial learning rate is set to $5\times 10^{-3}$, and training is conducted for 500 epochs with early stopping used to prevent over-fitting. \clr{To ensure stable network training, the batch size is set to 3 for SNE-RoadSeg on the vKITTI2 dataset and KITTI Semantics dataset, 8 for MFNet on the vKITTI dataset and KITTI Semantics, and 8 for both networks on the nuImage dataset.
+To enhance the model's robustness, we have employed standard data augmentation techniques, such as random color adjustment, photometric distortion, rescaling, and flipping.
+We employ four metrics to quantify the performance of the KD algorithms: the mean and frequency-weighted F1-score (abbreviated as mFsc and fwFsc, respectively) as well as the mean and frequency-weighted intersection over union (abbreviated as mIoU and fwIoU, respectively).}